 Mediation Observation: As part of your experiential learning experience, you will observe a live mediation.
-By the due date, you must observe at least one (1) hour of a live mediation to earn 5% or 50 points of your final grade.
-You must complete the entire hour in order to receive any credit.
-You will document the date, time, mediator, attorneys, and substance of what you observed in the required format and submit this form to me by the required due date.
+By the due date, you must observe at least one live mediation to earn 15% of your final grade.
+You must observe the complete mediation in order to receive any credit.
+You will document the date, time, mediator, attorneys, and substance of what you observed in the required format and submit this form to me not later than one (1) week post observation.
 Your mediation time may be completed with any of the mediators assigned in class.
 It will be your responsibility to contact the mediator's office to obtain a date and time for your observation.
 Observations completed with other mediators require prior approval.